 Graham RishtonCall To The Bar: 2022

-Away from law, Graham enjoys relaxing with his young family, playing football for his local side and running in the hills with his faithful golden retriever Edith.
+A long-suffering Leeds United fan, Graham is a keen sportsman and plays football for his local side.
+He enjoys relaxing with his young family and running in the hills with his golden retriever Edith.